Liposuction / Lipocontouring

 Lipocontouring, or liposuction, is about shaping the body, not about weight loss.
 Most patients will notice the reduction in their clothing size.
 Weight is variable.
 Often right after the procedure, patients will not see much—if any—change in weight.
 Many patients build muscle as they resume their exercise regimens after surgery, and they may even gain weight (because muscle weighs more than fat).
 Dr. Boynton gets his patients to concentrate on how they look, improvements in their clothing size, and how they feel—not on the scale.

 What if I have to come back for another procedure, how soon can it be scheduled?

-A small percentage of patients will need a “touch up” liposuction session for certain areas that may need further contouring.
+A small percentage of patients will need a “touch-up” liposuction session for certain areas that may need further contouring.
 This depends on the area, amount of scar tissue, amount of fullness that was there to start with, etc. This can sometimes be done in the office, but other times it is best done as a quick outpatient surgery.
-Usually, we wait until 6 months to determine if this will be needed.
+Usually, we wait until six months to determine if this will be needed.
 Some patients require multiple “sessions” of liposuction from the start (usually two).
-In these cases, we can usually space them 3 months apart.
+In these cases, we can usually space them three months apart.